 5. Beauty and the Beast: Live On Stage, Hollywood Studios

-Belle is my favourite princess and this show is one of my all time favourites!
-This incredible performance condenses Beauty and the Beast to around a 20 minutes and it’s a whirlwind of songs, colourful costumes, spells, magic and romance.
+Belle is my favourite princess and this show is one of my all-time favourites!
+This incredible performance condenses Beauty and the Beast to around 20 minutes and it’s a whirlwind of songs, colourful costumes, spells, magic and romance.

 Even after seeing Beauty and the Beast over a hundred times, I’ll never be over that gold dress.
 So, look forward to that pivotal moment on stage!
 You’ll also find incredible performances from Gaston, Cogsworth, Lumiere and Mrs Potts too.

 Again, this show packs out every time!
 But, there are multiple performances throughout the day to choose from.
 The afternoon is a great choice as it’s a shaded area to save you from the heat.

 Top tips for the Beauty and the Beast show:

 - Get there at least 30 minutes before show time

 - Fast Passes take priority for the front seats